 First Friday: First Friday highlights Downtown and Southtown during the First Friday of each month.
-A themed pub-crawl takes place downtown while Southtown hosts street vendors selling local art and other handmade goods, local bands, and opens up local galleries in the area.
+A themed pub crawl takes place downtown while Southtown hosts an ArtWalk with open galleries tucked throughout the area as well as street vendors selling local handmade goods and the tunes of local bands.

 PechaKucha: PechaKucha is a storytelling event where local people use 20 slides, shown for 20 seconds each, to tell a story.
 These events started in Tokyo but now happen in over 900 cities around the world.

 Second Saturday: This event is an art walk featuring local artists, galleries, and musicians.
-The event is centered at Dorcol Distilling Company and features several galleries in the area.
-Be sure to grab a map so you don’t miss one.
+The event is centered around the Lone Star/Collins Gardens neighborhoods and features several galleries, restaurants, and breweries in the area.

-Travis Park: Travis Park, located in the heart of downtown, has a multitude of events throughout the year including dinners, fashion shows, movies, fitness classes, and food trucks.
-Be sure to keep up to date with the calendar!
+Travis Park: Travis Park, located in the heart of downtown, has a multitude of events throughout the year including dinners, fashion shows, movies, fitness classes, and festivals.
+Be sure to keep up to date with this calendar!

-Trivia Night: San Antonio features several different trivia groups with events throughout the city including Geeks Who Drink and San Antonio Trivia.
+Trivia Night: San Antonio features many different trivia nights with events throughout the city including Live Trivia and Geeks Who Drink.

 Worth Repeating: Worth Repeating is an event put on by Texas Public Radio.
 This event allows storytellers 7 minutes to tell a story within the month’s theme.
-This event is a great way to support the local community.
+This event is a great way to meet the community.

-Celebrate San Antonio: Ring in the New Year in Beautiful Downtown San Antonio!
+Celebrate San Antonio: Ring in the New Year Downtown!
 Experience the biggest New Year’s Eve celebration and fireworks extravaganza in Texas.
-With live music on three stages, carnival games and rides and delicious festival food, this downtown fiesta is the place to celebrate the New Year.
+With live music on three stages, carnival games + rides, and delicious festival food, this downtown fiesta is the place to celebrate the New Year.

 San Antonio Cocktail Conference: Each January this cocktail festival brings together top bartenders and cocktail enthusiasts for educational seminars, guided tastings, and cocktail parties.
 One of a kind in Texas, and now in its seventh year, the San Antonio Cocktail Conference donates 100 percent of its profits to benefit children.

-Asian Festival: The Institute of Texan Cultures hosts the Asian Festival each year in February.
-What began as a traditional family reunion for the Chinese New Year has expanded to include other Asian communities and participants, showcasing their unique culture and traditions.
-The event features music, cultural performances, food, fashion, crafts and other products.
+Asian Festival: The Institute of Texan Cultures hosts the Asian Festival each February.
+What began as a traditional family reunion for the Chinese New Year has expanded to include other Asian communities showcasing their unique culture and traditions.
+The event features music, cultural performances, food, fashion, and crafts.

-San Antonio Stock Show & Rodeo: This event has grown to one of the largest, most prestigious single events in the city of San Antonio, with over two million visitors entering the grounds each February.
-While the Rodeo is the heart of this event there is also a concert afterward, fairgrounds, and all of the delicious eats you can imagine.
+San Antonio Stock Show & Rodeo: This event has grown into one of the largest events in San Antonio, with over two million visitors entering the grounds each February.
+While the Rodeo is the heart of this event there are concerts, fairgrounds, petting areas, and so many delicious eats.

-Contemporary Art Month: Every March, during Contemporary Art Month (CAM), San Antonio artists, performers, and curators present the best our community has to offer art galleries, museums, performing arts spaces, schools, artist studios and various unconventional locations around the city.
+Contemporary Art Month: During Contemporary Art Month (CAM), San Antonio artists, performers, and curators present the best our community has to offer art galleries, museums, performing arts spaces, schools, artist studios, and various unconventional locations around the city.

 H-E-B Big League Weekend: H-E-B Big League Weekend is an annual two-game Major League Baseball spring training exhibition hosted at the iconic Alamodome in downtown San Antonio.
 In addition to the two games each year, there are several other events surrounding the weekend that make it special for any baseball fan.

 Fiesta: The festival began in 1890 as a single event, the Battle of Flowers Parade, to honor the memory of the battles of the Alamo and San Jacinto.
 Since that time Fiesta become San Antonio’s signature event.
 Fiesta is an extravagant 11-day citywide party that benefits local charities and organizations.
 The event consists of many parades, festivals, events, food, and drinks that all raise money for charitable local causes.
-This event takes place in April each year and is the one event you should not miss!
+This event is one you should not miss!

-Poteet Strawberry Festival: Poteet is recognized as the “Strawberry Capital of Texas” and each year in April the city holds a festival.
-In addition to strawberries, you can enjoy a variety of activities and musical performances.
+Poteet Strawberry Festival: Poteet is recognized as the “Strawberry Capital of Texas” and each year the city holds a festival.
+In addition to strawberries, you can enjoy a variety of activities, food, and musical performances.
 This event is the perfect way to celebrate spring.

 Valero Texas Open: San Antonio’s only PGA TOUR event.
 First played in 1922, the Valero Texas Open is the 3rd oldest PGA TOUR tournament.
 This event takes place in April each year on the AT&T Oaks Course at TPC San Antonio.

-Lavender Festival: Take a day trip to Blanco for the annual Lavender Festival each June.
-Visit local lavender farms and browse the lavender market at the historic courthouse.
-The event also includes live music, food, and the finest local beer and wine.
+Lavender Festival: The Lavender Festival takes place in Blanco each June.
+Visit local lavender farms and browse the lavender market at the historic courthouse and enjoy live music, food, and local beer and wine.

-Folklife Festival: The Folklife Festival takes place in June each year at the Institute of Texan Cultures.
-The three-day event showcases the Lone Star State’s diversity and rich heritage through a wide variety of ethnic food, music, dance, arts, and crafts.
+Folklife Festival: This three-day event showcases the Lone Star State’s diversity and rich heritage through a wide variety of ethnic food, music, dance, arts, and crafts.

-Wine Stomping: Every August, in the heat of the Texas summer, wineries throughout Hill Country host wine stomping events.
+Wine Stomping: Every year, in the heat of the Texas summer, wineries throughout Hill Country host wine stomping events.
 Most include some form of memorabilia, wine, and eats.
-You will need to plan ahead, but it is well worth your time.
+You will need to plan ahead, but it is a fun time.

 San Antonio Restaurant Week: San Antonio Restaurants are on display in August showcasing the finest Alamo City Cuisine.
 Restaurants offer special three-course prix-fixe menus for lunch and dinner at a discounted rate throughout the city.